yugabyte/yugabyte-db/docs/content/preview/drivers-orms/ruby/_index.md

     parent: drivers-orms
     weight: 590
 type: indexpage
+showRightNav: true
 ---

+## Supported projects

 The following projects are recommended for implementing Ruby applications using the YugabyteDB YSQL/YCQL API.

-## Supported projects

 | Driver | Documentation and Guides |
 | :----- | :----------------------- |